-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Azerbaijan while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our solution enables customers to run payroll in Azerbaijan while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Azerbaijan.

 Azerbaijan is a small country with a secularist government located on the western edge of the Caspian Sea.
 The Azeri’s are a highly family oriented people and a hierarchical society.
 Business protocol can be complicated, with Azeri’s attuned to status and title, which affects who can enter the room first, and where and in what order people sit.
 In addition to this formality, in order to arrange a first meeting, a letter must be sent asking for the meeting and outlining the background of the company, its history, and details about what the meeting will cover.
 The concept of “face” is important in Azerbaijan, so be diplomatic with refusals and during negotiations.
 As with many countries, good relationships are key to getting anything done, so take seriously the time allowed for chatting before getting down to business.